kriachers/ML_final_project/SUMMARISATION/summary_generator_model/README.md

-# Title Generator for Articles
+# Summary Generator for Articles

 This project contains code for a T5-small model fine-tuned for the task of generating summaries for articles.